You are invited to join The Kids Crew!

 What is the minimum age to join the Crew?

 Our Kids Crew shopping is tiered based on how many shifts people work, so the absolute earliest anyone can shop is Tuesday at 9am, and they work 6 shifts to be able to shop during that time.
-Our old method (same as all other consignment sales nationally) was that someone volunteered for 6 shifts for free, and then shopped at 9am for free.
+Our old method was that someone volunteered for 6 shifts for free, and then shopped at 9am for free.
 It was an exchange of labor for the highly coveted shopping time.
-Similarly, if they volunteered for 1 shift, they got to shop later in the day for free at 2pm.
+Similarly, if they volunteered for 1 shift, they got to shop later in the day for free at 1pm.

-In 2021, Uncle Sam said we can no longer have volunteers, and everyone has to be employees.
+In 2021, Uncle Sam said we can no longer have volunteers, at our community event and everyone has to be employees.
 To keep the spirit of the program the same, we now pay the “volunteers” (now called employees), and then assign a ticket value to their presale time.
-So when someone registers for the Kids Crew, it asks if they will be shopping the presale, and if they want their ticket deducted from their paycheck.
-They select yes, and they get the early shopping ticket.
-So if they work 1 shift, that is 3 hours, their paycheck is 3 hours x $7.25 = $21.75.
-Uncle Sam wants his tax cut, so the paycheck after taxes is $20, which is the cost of the presale ticket.
-Then the paycheck zeros out to nothing.
+So when someone registers for the Kids Crew, it asks if they will be shopping the presale, and if they want their presale ticket deducted from their paycheck.
+If they select yes, they get the early shopping ticket and the cost of the ticket is deducted from their paycheck along with the required payroll deduction and the paycheck typically zeros out to nothing.
 This way, the program is still the same where people work to shop early, but now it’s documented to be government compliant.

 Kids Crew Presale Tickets